mohit-bhandari45/Acrilc-Backend/docs/settings.md

 - **Method**: `PUT`
 - **Headers**:
     - `Authorization: Bearer <your_token>`
-    - `Content-Type: application/json` (Required for sending the request body).
 - **Request Body**:
     ```json
     {
         "fullName": "Jane Updated",
         "username": "jane_updated",
         "bio": "Updated bio: Code, coffee, and more!",
-        "story":"This is the new story to talk about and I am very happy to see you with me"
+        "story": "This is the new story to talk about and I am very happy to see you with me",
         "socialLinks": {
             "Instagram": "https://instagram.com/sophieturner",
             "Twitter": "https://twitter.com/sophieturner"